 Any form of high-intensity training is going to push you outside of your comfort zone.
 And when we exceed our physical limits, be they perceived or actual, we increase the likelihood that our technique may suffer and cause an injury.

-It’s not just a CrossFit phenomenon; it is also applicable in endurance events, particularly when fatigue sets in.
+It’s not just a gym phenomenon; it is also applicable in endurance events, particularly when fatigue sets in.
 By the end of ultra-endurance events especially, such as the Comrades Marathon or Ironman, the athlete’s running style, technique and efficiency doesn’t look anything like it did at the start of the race.

 While this should not be taken as an excuse for poor technique, it is acceptable to drop from 100% to 90% in terms of movement efficiency and execution.
-Why then has CrossFit received such a bad rap in terms of injuries?

 A broader issue